jnozzi/cocoadev.com/markdown/RandomNumber.md

 r[6] = 1665905

 Mk I eyeball says those look good enough, though it would not be a bad idea to run a few real statistical tests on the output sequence.
-Still, I am willing to believe the man page on random() - the claim that every bit is usable is a very strong one, and I rather hope they tested it well. -- General/ScottEllsworth
+Still, I am willing to believe the man page on random() - the claim that every bit is usable is a very strong one, and I rather hope they tested it well. -- ScottEllsworth
 ----
 The claim that every bit is usable is not equivalent to the claim that you can use the modulo operator to get randomness out.